bseltz-cohesity/scripts/bash/backupNow-advanced/README.md

 ## Dependencies

-This script requires `curl` and `jq` and has been tested on Fedora 35, CentOS 7, and AIX 7.3.
+This script requires `curl` and `jq` and has been tested on Fedora 35, CentOS 7, AIX 7.3 and MacOS Ventura.

 ## Download the script